commercetools/commercetools-postman-collection/GettingStarted.md

 **:warning: Use these collection only for development purposes and non-production projects.**

-Feel free to clone the collection and adjust it to your needs.
+Feel free to clone the collections and adjust them to your needs.

 ## Install Postman App